About Us

 Please visit Facebook for our latest updates: The Community Project: Ethiopia

-We are The Community Project, a 501(c)(3) non-profit organization, partnering with Engineers and Architects Without Borders and the local community to build three key elements of community in Debre Birhan, Ethiopia:
+We are The Community Project, a 501(c)(3) non-profit organization, partnering with Engineers and Architects Without Borders and the local community to build opportunity and resilience through four key elements of community in Debre Birhan, Ethiopia:

 • School: Kindergarten through 8th Grade, for 1,000-1,200 children.